19-saha/FreshAPI/README.md

 NOTE: The combination of `-i` and `-t` allows the container to run in an interative mode and provides access to the terminal to execute further commands in the application.
 The `bash` command creates a new Bash session for the container.

 ## **Step 4 — Sending request to REST-API**
-The design and feauture of Fresh-API is to accept request inputs as `.json` data and query parameters defined by the developers. `curl` is a command line tool for transferring and receiving HTTP requests and responses.
+The design and features of Fresh-API is to accept request inputs as `.json` data and query parameters defined by the developers. `curl` is a command line tool for transferring and receiving HTTP requests and responses.
 The syntax for the four endpoints are as follows:
 1. Bacterial count prediction of MSI data:
 ```
 curl --data <MSI(.json)> "localhost:80/predict_MSI?bacteria=&model="